chingu-voyages/v52-tier2-team-22/README.md

 ## Special Thanks 🙏

-We as a whole team would like to thank the [Chingu platform](https://www.chingu.io/) for providing us this opportunity to practice our communication and coding skills in this simulated work envoronment.
+We as a whole team would like to thank the [Chingu platform](https://www.chingu.io/) for providing us this opportunity to practice our communication and coding skills, in this simulated work envoronment.

 <br>